Home Health Disease of the 21st century: how to treat depression

 On a mental level:

-• many thoughts of a negative nature, especially those opposed to oneself and life in general;
+• a lot of negative thoughts, especially those against oneself and life in general;

 • thoughts of suicide;

-This is just a small fraction of what a depressed person experiences.
-In fairness, it is worth noting that for a diagnosis, such symptoms should be observed for at least two to three weeks.
+This is only a small fraction of what a depressed person experiences.
+To be fair, it is worth noting that to make a diagnosis, such symptoms must be observed for at least two to three weeks.

 Causes of depression